finbourne/lusid-sdk-python/sdk/docs/InstrumentsApi.md

 # create an instance of the API class
 api_instance = lusid.InstrumentsApi(lusid.ApiClient(configuration))
 as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to list the instruments.
-Defaults to return the latest              version of each instruments if not specified. (optional) effective_at = 'effective_at_example' # str | The effective datetime at which to list the instruments.
+Defaults to return the latest              version of each instruments if not specified. (optional) effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to list the instruments.
 Defaults to the current LUSID system datetime if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing instruments from a previous call to list instruments.
 This value is returned from the previous call.
 If a pagination token is provided the sortBy, filter, effectiveAt, and asAt fields              must not have changed since the original request.
 Also, if set, a start value cannot be provided. (optional) sort_by = ['sort_by_example'] # list[str] | Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName. (optional) start = 56 # int | When paginating, skip this number of results. (optional)